yukinakami/yukinakami/README.md

 - Other competitions: Mathematical Modeling, The Citi Cup Financial Innovation Competition(Block Chain), Three-Creation Competition, Statistical Modeling Competition

 🔬 **Undergraduate Research & Projects**
-- *"Exploring the impact of ESG news on the stock market based on SVM"*, Completed
+- *"Exploring the impact of ESG news on the stock market based on SVM"*
 National Undergraduate Innovation Plan – Jun 2023 to Sep 2024
 - *"Research on the relationship between digital transformation and marketing competitiveness: based on the mediating effect of enterprise innovation"*
 Provincial Undergraduate Innovation Plan – Jun 2023 to Jun 2024